Market Harborough: Administrative history

-The District Council is Harborough District Council, with its offices in the town centre being the former Symington's corset factory.
-The town itself is however an unparished area, with no town council of its own – the third least populated town of this sort.

-The town is in the southern area of Leicestershire County Council close to the border with Northamptonshire.

 Landmarks

 The Old Grammar School

 There is an unusual former grammar school in the town centre which stands on wooden stilts.
 The school room was built upon posts to allow the butter market to be held on the ground floor.
 The school was founded in 1607 and built in 1614, through the generosity of Robert Smyth, a poor native of the town who became Comptroller of the Lord Mayor's Court of the City of London and member of the Merchant Taylors' Company.

 The subjects taught were Latin, Greek and Hebrew, and many boys were sent to Oxford and Cambridge universities.
 Amongst them were John Moore, who became Bishop of Norwich in 1691, and Bishop of Ely in 1707 and William Henry Bragg, Nobel Prize winner.

 The grammar school has since moved sites and is now the Robert Smyth Academy for 11- to 18-year-olds.
-The school badge is the arms of the City of London.
-The school is divided into houses one of which is named "Bragg".
+The school's coat of arms represents the City of London, a Tudor Rose and the grammar school.
+The school is divided into houses, known as Bragg, Logan, Moseley and Hammond.